 I am a specialist in contemporary art, with particular interests in performance, audience participation, conceptualism, institutional critique, and the relationship between art and urban space.
-My work concentrates temporally on the 1970s and 1980s, with geographic foci in North America and in the former Yugoslavia and its successor states.
+My work has a dual geographic focus in North America and in the former Yugoslavia and its successor states.

 My first book, Asking the Audience: Participatory Art in 1980s New York, appeared with the University of Minnesota Press in 2017.
 Asking the Audience revolves around the question of how audiences can exercise agency in participatory art, and the related historiographic problem of how art historians can recover those types of agency.
 The book takes up the case studies of art collaborative Group Material's Democracy and feminist artist Martha Rosler's If You Lived Here…, two projects held at the Dia Art Foundation in New York in 1988–89, which were early instances of the type of institutionally based participatory art now ubiquitous in contemporary art practice.
-These projects involved exhibitions on pressing social and political issues such as homelessness, gentrification, public schooling, and the AIDS crisis, and also brought members of the public together for “town hall” discussions on these topics.
-The book looks at different intersecting levels of meaning-making in the projects, from their role in crafting a new organizational identity for Dia, to the collaborations between artists and activists that they involved.
-Through my analysis, affect emerges as key to understanding the agency that audience members exercise in a participatory artwork.
+Through my study of the visual, audio, and textual archives of these projects, affect emerges as key to understanding the agency that audience members exercise in a participatory artwork.